xuberance137/minimal/index.md

 I spent the early years of my career as an algorithm engineer.
 In recent years, I have led teams and products that have scaled from whiteboard concepts to customer centric proof of value to planetary scale inference in weeks and months.
 Previously, I led geospatial AI products at [Planet Labs](https://www.planet.com/) (NYSE:PL), an integrated aerospace and data analytics company that operates history's largest commercial fleet of earth observation satellites.

 My products and research has been presented at leading AI conferences such as CVPR (2018), ICML (2019), NeurIPS (2020) and ICLR (2023, 2025).
 I've been lead inventor on over 15 patents ([full list](https://patents.google.com/?inventor=erinjippurath)) across imaging systems, machine learning systems and geospatial data representation.
-I've been an invited speaker and presenter at the USPTO Invention Fair, Google Cloud Next, ESA Living Planet and MLConf.
+I've been an invited speaker at the USPTO Invention Fair, Google Cloud Next, ESA Living Planet and MLConf.

 I support founders operating in AI, geospatial and new space ventures as an advisor, angel investor and LP across multiple venture funds.